The Early Years Foundation stage

 In planning and guiding children’s activities, practitioners must reflect on the different ways that children learn and reflect these in their practice.
 Three characteristics of effective teaching and learning are:

-playing and exploring - children investigate and experience things, and ‘have a go’;
+Playing and Exploring - children investigate and experience things, and ‘have a go’;

-active learning - children concentrate and keep on trying if they encounter difficulties, and enjoy achievements; and
+Active learning - children concentrate and keep on trying if they encounter difficulties, and enjoy achievements; and

-creating and thinking critically - children have and develop their own ideas, make links between ideas, and develop strategies for doing things.
+Creating and Thinking critically - children have and develop their own ideas, make links between ideas, and develop strategies for doing things.

-(P 10, Statutory Framework for the Early Years Foundation Stage, 2017)
+(P 16, Statutory Framework for the Early Years Foundation Stage, 2021)